 Madraset El Mahrousa: offers a comprehensive training and coaching programs to early-stage social and business entrepreneurs seeking to deploy social enterprise mechanisms.

-- Incubator assistance: NM makes special effort to provide social entrepreneurs and their projects with one-on-one technical support on a need basis.
+Startups support managers: NM makes special effort to provide social entrepreneurs and their startups with one-on-one support on bi-monthly basis.
 NM staff, long-time experts on starting-up and managing social enterprises in Egypt, will help social entrepreneurs answer questions, address challenges, and fulfill needs at any given point.
-Generally speaking, incubator staff regularly advises projects on practical issues related to the development and implementation of their start-ups, in areas such as business development, accounting, legal, revenue generation, proposal writing, management techniques, event management, and marketing.
+Generally speaking, Startups support managers regularly advises startups on practical issues related to the development and implementation of their start-ups, in areas such as business development, accounting, legal, revenue generation, proposal writing, management techniques, operations and marketing.

-- Technical consultations: For issues requiring specific technical expertise, NM draws upon its membership base and extended network to provide projects with access to a large number of technical experts.
+Technical consultations: For issues requiring specific technical expertise, NM draws upon its membership base and extended network to provide projects with access to a large number of technical experts.
 These experts consult with social start-ups and help them find solutions to specific questions and issues.
 Here, NM acts as a “bridge”, helping find relevant consultants as they are needed.
-Examples of past consultants have included graphic and web designers, lawyers, monitoring and evaluation professionals, and procurement experts.

 3. Infrastructural Support

-- A legal umbrella: NM’s registration under the Ministry of Social Solidarity allows for social start-ups to focus on program implementation while being protected legally through NM during their transition phase until they are able to stand alone and become legally registered enterprises.
+A legal umbrella: NM’s registration under the Ministry of Social Solidarity allows for social start-ups to focus on program implementation while being operating legally through NM during their transition phase until they are able to stand alone and become legally registered enterprises.
+(NM Legal Umbrella is offered upon request following an internal screening)

 Read more about the application and selection process.